-Master of Education with Specialization in Educational Diagnostician
+Master of Education in Educational Diagnostician

 The Educational Diagnostician program prepares students for professional certification by the State Board for Educator Certification.
-Educational Diagnosticians administer individual standardized test batteries, including intelligence, vocational, achievement, language, behavioral, and other tests to determine eligibility of students for areas of exceptionality.
+Educational Diagnosticians administer individual standardized test batteries, including intelligence, vocational, achievement, language, behavioral, and other tests to determine the eligibility of students for areas of exceptionality.
 They prescribe diagnostic-prescriptive interventions for exceptional learners and use psychometric evaluations to develop Individual Education Plans.